-The long term effects of Brexit will depend on any agreements the United Kingdom makes to retain access to European Union markets either during a transitional period or more permanently.
+The long term effects of Brexit will depend on any agreements the United Kingdom makes to retain access to European Union markets.
 The measures could potentially disrupt some of the markets we serve and may cause those customers to closely monitor their costs and reduce their spending budget on our products and services.
 In addition, Brexit could lead to legal uncertainty and potentially divergent national laws and regulations as the United Kingdom determines which European Union laws to replace or replicate.
-Given the lack of comparable precedent, it is unclear what financial, trade and legal implications the withdrawal of the United Kingdom from the European Union will have on us.
+Given the lack of comparable precedent, it is unclear what the longer term financial, trade and legal implications the withdrawal of the United Kingdom from the European Union will have on us.